 Other than the two basic model specifications, the Japanese automaker has also created a Mid+ variant for the younger generation.
 The Mid+ Toyota Yaris models will have a Bi-tone finish which is basically a choice between black and chrome trim finishes with matching interior trims, side sills and 15-inch alloy wheels.Read the entire article 2017 Toyota Yaris gets a facelift for European car buyers

-The Pixis Epoch is priced from only 795,000 yen and offers top-level fuel efficiency for a gasoline-fueled vehicle with a fuel economy of 30.0 km/L and outstanding everyday utility.
-The Pixis Epoch is the fourth vehicle to arise from Daihatsu Motor Co., Ltd. For TMC under a minivehicle OEM deal reached in September 2010.
+The Pixis Epoch is priced from only JPY795,000 and offers top-level fuel efficiency for a gasoline-fueled vehicle with a fuel economy of 30.0 km/L and outstanding everyday utility.
+The Pixis Epoch is the fourth vehicle to arise from Daihatsu Motor Co., Ltd. for TMC under a mini-vehicle OEM deal reached in September 2010.

-All models are equipped with the eco-IDLE system-an idling-stop function that shuts off the engine as the vehicle comes to a stop (approximately 7 km/h or less)-and other fuel-saving features to achieve a fuel efficiency of 30.0 km/L under the Japanese Ministry of Land, Infrastructure, Transport and Tourism (MLIT) JC08 test cycle and CO2 emissions of 77 g/km.Read the entire article 2012 Toyota Pixis Epoch launched in Japan
+All models are equipped with the eco-IDLE system-an idling-stop function that shuts off the engine as the vehicle comes to a stop – at approximately 7 km/h or less -- and other fuel-saving features to achieve a fuel efficiency of 30.0 km/L under the Japanese Ministry of Land, Infrastructure, Transport and Tourism (MLIT) JC08 test cycle and carbon dioxide emissions of 77 g/km.Read the entire article 2012 Toyota Pixis Epoch launched in Japan

 Toyota said that is planning to enter the growing Japanese minivehicle sector next year, in order to intensify the competition in its domestic market.